 The menu isn’t particularly daring but it’s all high quality and certainly a bit edgier than the usual pub grubby offerings like burgers, pie and fish and chips.

 The best till last.
 The spa at Ye Olde Bell is extraordinary, such a lovely contrast to the bygone charm of the hotel.
-It opened in 2017 and was one of the first spas in the UK to have a stone bath thermal experience – intense heat that increasing metabolism and strengthens the immune system.
+It opened in 2017 and was one of the first spas in the UK to have a stone bath thermal experience – intense heat that increases metabolism and strengthens the immune system.
 There are nine other experiences to choose from, too, including a snowstorm, rain walk, salt inhalation room, Rasul and herbal laconium.

 Before (or after or during) your wellness overload, there’s a fabulous onsite restaurant – the Herb Garden Brasserie – that serves up healthy and wholesome lunches like beetroot salmon gravlax, grilled cod with spring onion mash and pineapple as well as a basil and ginger sorbet.
 With a full bar, of course.